kristopolous/DRR/indycast.net/md/about.md

 #### A zero mystery policy

+##### No secret backend
+Usually with most other projects, there's a secret "admin" backend that you, lowly outer-party developer don't get to see.
+You need an account, and to know the secret handshake ... screw that.

+With indycast, there is an admin interface, [and it's right here](http://indycast.net/admin.php).
+You need to know a password to edit it or reveal sensitive information of course --- but you are free to see *all the inner-workings* of the platform.

+##### What's this?
+A help endpoint? *ce n'est pas possible!*
 There's an endpoint map so Alice can see everything that is accessible along with its documentation.
 As of the writing of this document (v0.9-[Inkanyamba](https://roadtravel1.files.wordpress.com/2013/09/inkanyamba-1.jpg)), the help looks like this: